The Structure of the Government Must Furnish the Proper Checks and Balances Between the Different Departments (Friday, February 8, 1788)

 According to the beliefs of James Madison there are two potential sorces of oppresion in any country.
 The first is an overly powerful central governement because it squashes the rights of the citizens.
 The Constitution protects against this by providing a system where there are certain rights allowed to each states government, those rights alloted to the national government and those that are collaborative between the two.
 The second potential source of oppresion is a system of branches in a government that are completley seperate because they may not agree on particular issues and it can split the nation.
 The American safeguard is Madisons idea on a system of checks and balances so that the branches are connected on nearly every issue and it prevents any one system from having more power than the other two.

+1. According to James Madison, the legislative branch should dominate a republican government.
+To double the security of the people he came up with a sytem of checks and balances, which gives every branch power but also prevents one branch from overpowering the branches.
+2. Madison's ideas of the legislative branch being broken into more than one part and dominating in a republic government still apply today.
+Also his idea about checks and balances is still used and it seems to have worked.
 3. According to Madison, the first source of oppression is rulers and one part of society having complete power over the rest of the society.
 The division of powers between the branches of government prevents this from happening.
 The second source is the majority trying to reduce the rights of the minority.
 Since different classes of citizens have different interests, if you seperate the majority into different groups they won't be able to agree enough to overpower the minority.